hmpf/easydmp/docs/development/flow.rst

 For linear (non-branching) sections, flow, the order of questions, is solely controlled by the ``position``-field in Sections and Questions.

-For branching sections, the FSA comes into play.
+For optional and branching sections, the ``ExplicitBranch`` model comes into play.

 Visualizing flow
 ================